 - Asset management services, monitoring, maintenance replacement and delivery

-- The ability to offer the facilitation of key stakeholders (LLFAs, Utilities, Environment, Members of the Public) to achieve common goals and individual requirements through using BS 55000
+- Facilitation of key stakeholders (LLFAs, Utilities, Environment, Members of the Public) to achieve common goals and individual requirements

 - Dissemination of climate change models and how these will/may affect future decision making.